ccnfac/MyNetwerkApp/README.md

 - Swipe-based, full screen content feed.
 - Creators can post photos, videos, music, books, livestreams, and more.
 - Monetization integrated into posts and streams.
-- Secure, end-to-end encrypted messaging and calling features.
+- Encrypted messaging and calling features.

 ### 💸 Direct Monetization
 - Influencers and creators can: